 Jessup, Charles(born: April 18, 1885) Charles Jessup was a professional baseball player from Hopkinsville, KY.
-Jessup was a pitcher in the Negro League from 1907-1911.
-He played for the Chicago Union Giants (ERA 3.0) and the Minneapolis Keystones (ERA 3.75).
-From 1910-1911 there were no stats in the Negro League Database, though he was a pitcher for the Chicago Union Giants.
+He was a pitcher in the Negro Leagues from 1907-1911, playing for the Chicago Union Giants (ERA 3.00) and the Minneapolis Keystones (ERA 3.75).
+From 1910-1911 there were no stats in the Negro Leagues Database, though he was listed as a pitcher for the Chicago Union Giants.

 Charles Jessup is listed as a laborer on p.
 291 in the R. L. Polk & Co.
 Joliet City Directory, 1905-1906.
 He is listed as a baseball player in the 1908 and 1909 city directories.
-By 1912, Charles Jessup was no longer playing baseball, he was employed as a porter, according to his entry on p.
+By 1912, Charles Jessup was no longer playing baseball; he was employed as a porter, according to his entry on p.
 269 in the R. L. Polk & Co.'s 1912 Joliet City Directory.
-By 1920, Charles Jessup was working at a steel mill, and in 1930, he was a moulder at the mill [sources: 1920 and 1930 U.S. Census].
+By 1920, Charles Jessup was working at a steel mill and in 1930 as a moulder at the mill [sources: 1920 and 1930 U.S. Census].

 During World War II, Charles Jessup worked at Sanderson and Porter, the Elwood ordinance plant that supplied the U.S. Army with munitions such as artillery shells, bombs, and mines.

 Charles Jessup was the husband of Jessie Jessup; the couple had four sons and a daughter [source: 1940 U.S. Census].
 He was last listed in the 1956 Joliet city directory.